Myers-Briggs INTRO (Part 2b)

 ➤ CENTRALIZED

-This is when one group member has access to more comm. channels than any other, & so tends to process more info than others in that group, disbursed to others based on status & hierarchy.
+This is when one group member has access to more comm. channels than any other, & so tends to use more info than others in that group, sent out to others based on status & hierarchy.
+(Older sibling to younger)

-EXP: The boss needs to address any negative grapevine comm., or the rumors can become fact in the minds of employees
+EXP: The boss needs to deal with any negative grapevine comm., or employees will believe the rumors to be fact

-Wheel – most centralized form, where all info flows from the leader, & other members have little or no comm. link with each other.
-Here, the boss deliberately controls comm., making sure his/her wishes reach everyone
+• Wheel – most centralized form, where all info flows from the leader, & other members have little or no comm. link with each other.
+Here, the boss deliberately controls comm., making sure their wishes reach everyone

 ➤ DECENTRALIZED

 Here all group members have access to the same number of channels.
 Info is comm. by any person on the hierarchy scale & can be accessed by other employees.
-Research has shown that decentralized networks or organizations perform better, & have more satisfied members.
+Research shows that decentralized networks or organizations perform better, & have more satisfied members (regular family group ‘conferences’)

-Star – Comm. revolve around a central point.
+• Star – Comm. revolve around a central point.
 Each person in the outer branches of the star passes on a message to a central authority, who then distributes it to the other participants.
-A must for groups or for teamwork, but can limit or inhibit ease of comm. between members
+A must for groups to promote teamwork, but can limit or inhibit ease of comm. between members

-Inverted “V” – Here subordinates are allowed to comm with their immediate superior, as well as with that boss’s boss – but limited
+• Inverted “V” – Here subordinates are allowed to comm. with their immediate superior, as well as with that boss’s boss – but it’s effectiveness is limited

-Common (Free-flow / All-channel)the most decentralized, where everyone is connected to each other, so info can flow freely from anywhere in the organization
+• Common (Free-flow / All-channel)the most decentralized, where everyone is connected to each other, so info can flow freely from anywhere in the organization (a commune?)

 ii.
 INFORMAL